 Eventually the fire brigade turned up and I left.

-Brexit is in the news, more than ever as the Article 50 deadline approaches, and the media are entranced by parliamentary theatrics.
-It’s brought out that very particular group of people, who might otherwise consider themselves progressive, but for a singular and deeply weird attachment with the European Union.
+Brexit is in the news, now more than ever as the Article 50 deadline approaches, and the media are entranced by parliamentary theatrics.
+It’s brought out that very particular group of people, who might otherwise consider themselves progressive, but for a singular and deeply unsettling attachment with the European Union.

 As an antidote to that, here’s James Butler on Novara, going into a short polemic about the wider social problems in Britain.